Ryan Nee

 Interface and interaction design, product strategy, product naming and branding, qualitative research and testing, engineering planning, video production, curriculum design, and writing.

-︎ I will present a detailed case study of LUMA Workplace during an interview.
+︎ If requested, I can present a case study of LUMA Workplace during an interview.

 Layered City